 B I O G R A P H Y

 Following high school in his native Pasadena, California, DeBose enrolled at Wesleyan University in Middletown, Connecticut, during which his studies in both film and sociology shaped his dynamic for watching the public with a documentary eye.
-Moving to Stockholm, Sweden for a semester abroad sharpened his visual style as an American abroad for the first time discovering architecture, public spaces and social environments that bore little resemblance to his American life, and allowed him to react to a sharp change in environment with extreme regularity in his travels through 14 countries in four months.
+Moving to Stockholm, Sweden for a semester abroad sharpened his visual style as an American abroad for the first time discovering architecture, public spaces and social environments that bore little resemblance to his American life as he visited 14 European countries in four months.

 His work can best be distinguished for its sharp compositions, bold colors and deliberately reduced resolution, which has often been mistaken in exhibition spaces for paintings.
 This style has been the impetus of arts grants awarded to DeBose for several projects since 2009, including They Left 150 Years Ago, a documentary-style exploration of Finnish heritage in North America.
-Since 2016, his work has been represented by Art Nou Millenni Gallery in Barcelona and in autumn 2018, DeBose debuted the show Presidential at ARC Gallery in Chicago, which examined public depictions from 14 countries overseas of America's political leaders, as photographed since 2003.
+Since 2016, his work has been represented by Art Nou Millenni Gallery in Barcelona.